hasanozdem1r/python-advanced-topics/README.md

 # PYTHON ADVANCED TOPICS
 In this repository you will be learning advanced Python topics.
-This repository cover below topics
+This repository covers below topics
 1. Decorators
 2. Advanced Flow Control
 3. Multithreading & Multiprocessing
-4. Database Systems and CRUD
+4. Database Systems and CRUD Operations
-5. Network
+5. Networking
+6. Object-Oriented Programming
+7. Comprehensions

 ## Installation
 Open your terminal and write the given command.